-- Texas Education Agency overview of school finance
+- Texas Education Agency

-- Texas Comptroller
+- Texas Comptroller of Public Accounts

-- Texas Retirement System
+- Teacher Retirement System of Texas

 A budget serves as the financial plan for the district.
 It shows proposed spending and revenue in broad categories by fund and function.